hikaya-io/activity/CONTRIBUTING.md

 # Contributing to Hikaya

 Thanks for checking out Activity.
-Activity is an open source project currently maintained by Hikaya.
+Activity is an open source project currently maintained by the team at [Hikaya](https://hikaya.io/team).

-## Table of Contents
+# Table of Contents

 - [Contributing to Hikaya](#contributing-to-hikaya)
   - [Table of Contents](#table-of-contents)